cockroachdb/docs/v20.2/authorization.md

 When a user connects to a database, either via the built-in SQL client or a client driver, CockroachDB checks the user and role's privileges for each statement executed.
 If the user does not have sufficient privileges for a statement, CockroachDB gives an error.

+### Supported privileges

+Roles and users can be granted the following privileges:

+{% include {{ page.version.version }}/sql/privileges.md %}

 ### Assign privileges

 Use the [`GRANT <privileges>`](grant.html) and [`REVOKE <privileges>`](revoke.html) statements to manage privileges for users and roles.

 Take the following points into consideration while granting privileges to roles and users:

 - When a role or user is granted privileges for a database, new tables created in the database will inherit the privileges, but the privileges can then be changed.
-To grant privileges to a user on all existing tables in a database, see [Grant privileges on all tables in a database](grant.html#grant-privileges-on-all-tables-in-a-database)
+To grant privileges to a user on all existing tables in a database, see [Grant privileges on all tables in a database](grant.html#grant-privileges-on-all-tables-in-a-database-or-schema)

     {{site.data.alerts.callout_info}}
     The user does not get privileges to existing tables in the database.